nerdalize/nerd/README.md

-# Nerdalize Scientific Compute
+# Nerd
-Your personal nerd that takes care of running scientific compute on the [Nerdalize cloud](https://www.nerdalize.com/).
+Your personal nerd that takes care of running jobs on the [Nerdalize cloud](https://www.nerdalize.com/).

 _NOTE: This project is currently experimental and not functional._